 In 1996, Crystal Records released her first solo CD, entitled 20th Century Music for English Horn and Oboe, which includes the premiere recording of Salonen’s Second Meeting.
 Her second CD, entitled “Ascending to Superlatives” was released by Crystal Records in 2000 and features the English horn in various chamber settings, including premiere recordings of works by William Kraft, Gerhard Samuel, Paul Turok, and others.
 Her third solo CD, entitled Eclecticism, was released by Crystal Records in June of 2011.
 It features premiere recordings of works for English horn by Beethoven, Ravel, Richard Lane, Patrician Morehead, Jeffrey Rathbun, Rolf Rudin, and John Steinmetz.

-Since 2005, Hove has presented the annual summer four-day “English Horn Master Classes with Carolyn Hove,” which originally took place at Brigham Young University in Provo, Utah.
+Since 2005, Ms. Hove has presented the annual summer four-day “English Horn Master Classes with Carolyn Hove,” which originally took place at Brigham Young University in Provo, Utah.
 In 2009/10, the venue was changed to Ball State University in Muncie, Indiana and expanded to five days.
-The 2011 classes were held from June 21-25 at the Schwob School of Music at Columbus State University in Columbus, Georgia.
+In 2011, the venue was changed to the Schwob School of Music at Columbus State University in Columbus, Georgia where the class continues to be held.